edgzoah/literalnie-game/readme.md

-need to install nodemon to get this working <br>
+need to install these modules to get this working: <br>
-npm i nodemon
+npm i nodemon <br>
+npm i child_process